decretist/Dissertation/Chapter2/chapter2o.md

 second recension describes Part I as "having been completed in one hundred distinctions."[@somerville_prefaces_1998, 193]

+The treatises seem to have started out short and tightly focused and only later to have coalesced into larger units: there is a first-recension *dictum* in Part II that makes reference to distinctions 19-20 specifically as the treatise of decretal letters (*tractatus decretalium epistolarum*).[^tmp1]

-The first treatise, on the sources of law (*tractatus de legibus*), corresponds to distinctions 1-20.
-The second treatise, on the ecclesiastical hierarchy and clerical discipline, corresponds to distinctions 21-80.
+The first treatise, on the sources of law (*tractatus de legibus*), corresponds to distinctions 1-20.[^tmp2] The second treatise, on the ecclesiastical hierarchy and clerical discipline, corresponds to distinctions 21-80.
 Gratian explicitly refers to this treatise at several other places in the *Decretum* using the title *tractatus